 We’ve all heard the phrase: it’s not what you know, it’s who you know.
-If you work for a professional services firm, you know this couldn’t be truer.
+If you work for a professional services firm, you know this couldn’t be more true.
 And if you work for an AEC firm, this phrase should be your mantra!
 As a result, your AEC ERP software should support Connected Relationships.

-Almost all your clients in this industry have repeat business opportunities that could become your next project.
+Nearly all your clients in this industry have repeat business opportunities that could become your next project.
 But you really need to know the prospective client to win the work: commercial clients have favored designers; local government engineering departments have their “go to” consultants.

 How do you break into these opportunities without a current relationship with the prospect?
 What’s the best way to get an introduction to get things started?

-It’s all about Enterprise Relationship Management (ERM).
+It’s All About Enterprise Relationship Management (ERM)

 A well designed and user focused ERM system will go a step further and provide direct access to your external network, typically LinkedIn.
-In the aec360 screen shot below, the user clicked on the menu option “Sales Navigator.”
+In the following aec360 screenshot, the user clicked on the menu option “Sales Navigator.”
 The aec360 ERM application brings them directly to LinkedIn’s page for Mark Becker.
 The Get Introduced tab shows our mutual connections.
 There are also tabs for Icebreakers and Related Leads.
 From this screen, the user can send a message to any of their contacts asking for an introduction.

-So, let’s summarize – Relationships drive sales.
+So, let’s summarize: Relationships drive sales.
 Leveraging your current relationships is the best way for you to develop a relationship with a new prospect.
 If your AEC ERP software has a well-designed Enterprise Relationship Management system, such as aec360, it will help you understand which internal relationships and external connections will help you get a warm introduction to the prospect.
-With that introduction you are off and running with a new relationship…AND all the opportunities that will help you win more business!
+With that introduction, you are off and running with a new relationship…AND all the opportunities that will help you win more business!